Chubbard022/Chubbard022/README.md

 </pre>
 <pre>
- * I am a FullStack Web Developer that is self taught.
-I attended Lambda School's coding bootcamp and have since transitioned into a full time software developer.
+ * I am a self taught Software Developer.
+I attended Oregon Statue Univerity & Lambda School's coding bootcamp and have since transitioned into a full time software developer.
-* I am an avid learner
+* I am an avid learner.
+I enjoy reading up on new technologies, being hands on with new technologies, collaberating with others, and being a professional nerd
 </pre>

 **languages and tools:**